-Through a formative study with six novice graphic designers and design students, we aimed to understand the process of reference recombination and identify challenges that they have during the process.
-There were two distinctive stages of ideation, 1) conceptual ideation, aiming to effectively convey the design topic, and 2) visual ideation, deciding style-wise details on top of the selected concept.
+Through a formative study with six early-stage graphic designers and design students, we aimed to understand the process of reference recombination and identify their challenges.
+There were two distinctive stages of ideation: 1) conceptual ideation, which aims to convey the design topic effectively, and 2) visual ideation, which is about deciding style-wise details on top of the selected concept.
 We decided to focus on the conceptual one as the recombination of references tends to be more prevalent in this stage.
 During the conceptual ideation, designers extracted four types of elements from the reference---subject matter, action \& pose, theme \& mood, and compositional aspects (arrangement).
-Then, participants tried to brainstorm more elements related to the extracted ones and combine them in several ways.
-However, due to the high effort required to manually recombine them, they were concerned that they couldn't try out all of the possible methods.
-They also mentioned that support to help ideation should not be in an overly completed form as it can diminish their own input.
-With these observations, we propose four design goals for a reference recombination support system: (1) enable users to effortlessly specify the four types of conceptual elements from the reference image, (2) recommend relevant elements, (3) provide many recombinations as much as possible, and (4) intentionally keep the generated output partially unfinished, fostering a space for user creativity.
+Then, they tried to brainstorm more elements related to the extracted ones and combine them in several ways.
+However, due to the high effort required to recombine them manually, they were concerned that they could not try out all possible methods.
+They also mentioned that support for ideation should not be in an overly completed form as it can diminish their own input.
+With these observations, we propose four design goals for a reference recombination support system: (1) enable users to effortlessly specify the four types of conceptual elements from the reference image, (2) recommend relevant elements, (3) provide many recombinations as much as possible, and (4) intentionally keep the generated output partially unfinished to foster user's creativity.

-Based on the design goals, we propose \sysname{}, a system that supports the ideation of visual designers by helping them extract elements from the reference images and generate a wide range of recombinations of those elements.
-Using \sysname{}, users can easily discover and select elements from the reference image based on the four element types and can get recommendations for more relevant keywords.
-Once the user has chosen the keywords to combine, they get a variety of recombination options presented as pairs of sketch images and one-line descriptions.
+Based on the design goals, we propose \sysname{}, a system that supports the design ideation process by helping users easily extract elements from the reference images and generate a wide range of recombinations of those elements.
+Using \sysname{}, users can easily discover and select elements from the reference image based on the four element types and get recommendations for more relevant keywords.
+Once the user has chosen the keywords to combine, they get various recombination options presented as pairs of sketch images and one-line descriptions.
 We introduced novel pipelines with generative models to automate the extraction of keywords from images, generate recombination options, and transform them into descriptions and sketches.